fuzziqersoftware/newserv/README.md

 - Implement private and overflow lobbies.
 - Enforce client-side size limits (e.g. for 60/62 commands) on the server side as well.
 (For 60/62 specifically, perhaps transform them to 6C/6D if needed.)
 - Encapsulate BB server-side random state and make replays deterministic.
+- Code style
     - The internal menu abstraction is ugly and hard to work with.
 Rewrite it.
     - Add default values for all commands (like we use for Episode 3 battle commands).
+- Episode 3 bugs
+    - Disconnecting during a match turns you into a COM if there are other humans in the match, even if the match is part of a tournament.
+This may be incorrect behavior for tournaments.
+    - Disconnecting during a tournament when there are no other humans in the match simply cancels the match (so it can be replayed) instead of forfeiting, which is almost certainly incorrect behavior.
+(Then again, no one likes losing tournaments to COMs...)
+    - There is a rare failure mode during battles that causes one of the clients to be disconnected.

 ## Compatibility